Why You Should Never Wash Chicken Before Cooking It

 Even professional chefs have been divided on this issue.
-Julia Child was a staunch supporter of washing chicken, while Ina Garten more recently came out on her show to reinforce that there is no need to wash it or other meats.
-Garten’s side has the science to back it, and other than the potential hazards of washing chicken, there’s really no reason for it other than attachment to long-cultivated habits.
+Julia Child was a staunch supporter of washing chicken, while Ina Garten has reinforced that there is no need to wash it or other meats.
+Garten’s side has the science to back it, and, the potential hazards of washing chicken notwithstanding, there’s really no reason to do it other than attachment to long-cultivated habits.

 If you remain loyal to washing your chicken, however, as Drexel University food safety researcher Jennifer Quinlan told NPR, try not washing it at least once to see if you can really notice a difference.
 If sliminess is an issue, try patting the chicken down with a paper towel.
 Should you decide to continue your washing habit, you’ll need to take measures to properly disinfect any surfaces the liquid or splashing may have come into contact with to prevent cross-contamination, and wash your hands thoroughly after touching raw meat or any food or tool that has come into contact with it.
 The careful handling and preparation of raw poultry is essential to staying healthy.